AnuvabSen1/Research_Internships_Database/README.md

 # Research Internships for B-tech students

-#### This is a non-exhaustive list of opportunities available to Undergraduate students.
-Many of these positions are only focussed towards Indian students.
+#### This is a non-exhaustive list of opportunities available to students, including undergraduate, graduate, and PhD students, with a focus on opportunities available to Indian students & abroad!!!

+It's important to note that opportunities may vary depending on the region and country, and it's always recommended to research and verify the authenticity and relevance of any opportunity before applying.
+Additionally, students should also check the eligibility criteria, application deadlines, and any other requirements for each opportunity.

 I am making this list as an attempt to fill the void of any such open source list.
 Your contribution is vital to keep the list up-to-date for future students to use.
 Hence it's a humble request to each user to contribute any new opportunity you discover and update the old ones.
 Without updation, the web-links will break, and the list will become futile!
 I'll make sure that any such modification in the `README.md` raised as an issue or submitted as a pull request be timely reviewed and added in the repository.